-After graduating from college with a degree in creative writing, Hutchinson quit her longtime job on an organic farm and moved to Boston.
+After graduating from college with a degree in creative writing, Hutchinson quit her longtime job on an organic farm in the Berkshires and moved to Boston.
 She quickly became an integral part of the vibrant Boston songwriting community.
 Like many great performers who have come out of the Boston scene, Hutchinson took to the subway, performing in Park Street, Downtown Crossing and Harvard Square T stations – honing her skills in the footsteps of Martin Sexton and Tracy Chapman.

-Hutchinson won the prestigious Kerrville New Folk Award in 2000 and was nominated for a Boston Music Award for her first studio album AGAINST THE GREY.
-She went on to win awards at the Rocky Mountain Folks Fest, the Telluride Troubadour Songwriter’s Showcase in Colorado and The Chris Austin Songwriting Contest at Merlefest in North Carolina, all in the course of a year.
-National publications like Performing Songwriter took notice calling Hutchinson “A master of introspective ballads filled with understated yearning and an exquisite sense of metaphor.”
+In 2000, Hutchinson won the Kerrville New Folk Award in Texas and was nominated for a Boston Music Award for her first studio album AGAINST THE GREY.
+She went on to win awards at the Rocky Mountain Folks Fest and the Telluride Troubadour Songwriter’s Showcase in Colorado, as well as The Chris Austin Songwriting Contest at Merlefest in North Carolina, all in the course of a year.

-After recording her live album ANY GIVEN DAY in 2001, and continuing to build a fan base throughout the Northeast, she went into the studio with esteemed producer Crit Harmon (Lori McKenna, Martin Sexton, Mary Gauthier) to record THE CROSSING.
+After recording her live album ANY GIVEN DAY in 2001, and continuing to build a fan base throughout the Northeast, she went into the studio with producer Crit Harmon (Lori McKenna, Martin Sexton, Mary Gauthier) to record THE CROSSING.

-In the fall of 2009, Meg Hutchinson joined fellow songwriters Antje Duvekot, Anne Heaton and Natalia Zukerman to record a holiday EP WINTERBLOOM: TRADITIONS REARRANGED.
+In the fall of 2009, Meg joined fellow songwriters Antje Duvekot, Anne Heaton and Natalia Zukerman to record a holiday EP WINTERBLOOM: TRADITIONS REARRANGED.
 A collection of eclectic holiday and wintertime tunes, the CD featured original and traditional songs from a variety of backgrounds – ranging from a German hymn to a Yiddish folksong to a midwinter Greg Brown ballad.

 In 2010 Hutchinson released THE LIVING SIDE.
 With this album the lens grew larger as Hutchinson tackled bigger issues in the world around her – suicide prevention on the Golden Gate Bridge (Gatekeeper) the American Dream gone awry ( Hard To Change) the crash of flight 1549 into the Hudson River (Hopeful Things) and a call to spiritual growth and recovery (Full of Light) – all while maintaining that intimate and relatable voice which makes her songs resonate so deeply.

-The Boston Globe writes, “Growth is at the heart of “Beyond That,” Hutchinson’s latest album on Red House Records that nudges her gently into more elastic territory….The tension between Hutchinson’s voice, an organic instrument that emulates both a twang and a croon, and the album’s electronic flourishes is especially arresting.”
+The Boston Globe wrote, “Growth is at the heart of Beyond That, Hutchinson’s latest album on Red House Records that nudges her gently into more elastic territory….The tension between Hutchinson’s voice, an organic instrument that emulates both a twang and a croon, and the album’s electronic flourishes is especially arresting.”

-Performer Magazine writes, “… What resonates most profoundly in listening to the record, is Hutchinson’s growth as an artist and as a person.
+Performer Magazine wrote, “What resonates most profoundly in listening to the record, is Hutchinson’s growth as an artist and as a person.
 She’s seeking uncharted territory on this new record, the subject matter of the songs taking her to places she hasn’t been before on previous albums.
 If you can even call them songs.
 So many of the tracks here feel like profound meditations, like nondenominational prayers.”

-Ploughing new sonic territory, Meg delivers a serene masterpiece… Beyond That is an ethereal symphony, replete with words that finely balance loss, hope and optimism” - Maverick Magazine
+“Ploughing new sonic territory, Meg delivers a serene masterpiece… Beyond That is an ethereal symphony, replete with words that finely balance loss, hope and optimism” - Maverick Magazine

 After years of touring heavily in support of BEYOND THAT Hutchinson embarked on a new chapter in her life.
 For over a decade she had felt a call to work with people approaching the end of their lives.
 She had accompanied her grandmother through hospice in 2005, and studied with Harvard Buddhist chaplain Lama Migmar since 2009.
 In 2015 she entered Divinity School at Boston University’s School of Theology.
 For the next four years she trained to become an interfaith hospice and palliative care chaplain, including a full time residency at Brigham and Women’s hospital.